Musical Instrument Collection

 St Cecilia's Hall Concert Room & Museum

-St Cecilia's Hall Concert Room & Museum reopened in 2017 after a major redevelopment.
-The building displays a small portion of Musical Instrument Museums Edinburgh’s 6,000+ collection of historic musical instruments.
+St Cecilia's Hall Concert Room & Music Museum reopened in 2017 after a major redevelopment.
+The building displays around 500 items from the University’s Musical Instrument Collection of 6,000+ instruments and associated items.

-The musical instrument collections were principally established for musical instrument research and academic instruction, but hands-on research for publication, making technical drawings, building replica instruments, demonstrations, recording etc. are actively encouraged and facilitated by curatorial staff.
+The musical instrument collection was principally established for teaching and research: hands-on research for publication, making technical drawings, building replica instruments, demonstrations, recording etc. are actively encouraged and facilitated by Museum staff.
+Today, it is also open to the public with an active programme of engagement activities and events throughout the year.

-The purpose of the Collection is to promote the study of the history, construction and functions of instruments of music and all cognate matters, the furtherance of research and the propagation of knowledge of instrumental history.
-The emphasis of the Collection is on instruments that are no longer in regular current use and the collecting policy is to acquire instruments when they fall out of use rather than to collect instruments by contemporary makers.
-The Collection thus covers the period from the 16th century (the earliest period from which examples are available for acquisition) to the 20th century.
+The purpose of the Collection is to promote the study of the history, construction and functions of musical instruments as well as their cultural contexts.
+The Collection covers the period from the 16th century (the earliest period from which examples are available for acquisition) to the present day.